 Mustard oil is made from mustard seeds, which can be used as both, an edible oil and an essential oil.
 This oil has a nice flavor, which is a key element in many of the cuisines and traditional recipes.
 It adds a spicy, aromatic, or rustic taste to your meals.
-The pungency of mustard oil is due to the presence of allyl isothiocyanate.
+Allyl isothiocyanate makes the mustard oil pungent.
 Generally, this oil can be utilized for sautés, frying something like fritters, or even for salads.
 But what if you don't get it handy?
 No worries!
 We have a list of options for you.
 Read below.

 Mustard oil can play roles other than flavor, but if you wanna stick to the flavor substitutions, then consider balsamic vinegar.
 It has much of the bite and depth of mustard oil.
 What you can do is, beat an egg yolk in this vinegar to retain the creaminess.

 This oil has a very likable, nut-like flavor.
 So, if you want to add a tinge of flavor like that of mustard, then rice bran oil is the best choice.
 Its most remarkable feature is its high level of antioxidants.
 This oil has less polymers, i.e., it is less greasy.

 This oil is the healthiest and most nutritious oil.

 i) Extra-virgin olive oil: This oil offers a world of fruity-bitter tastes, along with a pungent peppery flavor.
 So, if you are looking for a specific zing in your dish, do use this.